The Importance of Professional Web Design During COVID-19

 In other words, customers aren't necessarily going to stop buying from you – they're merely going to find a new way to do it.

-This is why it's essential you give them an alternative online method to do precisely that in the form of a robust and easy-to-navigate website that accurately represents your brand.
+This is why it's essential you give them an alternative online method to do precisely that in the form of a robust and easy-to-navigate professional web design that accurately represents your brand.

 Consumer Expectations Will Shift

 Following COVID-19, we've seen an increase of digitalisation and continuous growth in e-commerce spending, which is making customers increasingly accustomed to what is known as the “frictionless economy.”

 This economy is characterised by a sense of seamlessness within transactions.

 Previously, when making a purchase, customers have been required to count out cash, hand it to a cashier, and wait for change and a receipt.

 Now, customers can easily take out a card or even a smart device and tap it, making for a quick, contactless, and frictionless payment.

 This sort of transaction is rife on the Internet since consumers can complete their transactions independently within a few clicks.

 The more frequently customers experience this level of seamlessness in their day-to-day lives, the more they'll grow to expect it from companies.